 The IND for BP-100-1.01 was submitted to the FDA in February of 2008 and included all in vitro testing, animal studies and manufacturing and chemistry control studies completed.
 The FDA requested some changes be made to the application submission.
 The Company is currently finalizing the requested changes.
 The final package submission to the FDA must include the manufacturing and chemistry control test data from an engineering test batches that incorporated the same manufacturing procedures to be used to manufacture the drug product to be used on human patients in the Phase I clinical trial.
-The clinical batch of drug product is currently scheduled to be manufactured in mid May, 2009 and the Company expects to have the final data submitted to the FDA during the second quarter of 2009.
-Based on this timetable, the Company anticipates having the IND approved and commencement of patient enrollment for the Phase I clinical trial to start during the end of the second or beginning of the third quarter of 2009.
+The clinical batch of drug product has been manufactured and the Company expects to have the final data submitted to the FDA during the third quarter of 2009.
+Based on this timetable, the Company anticipates having the IND approved and commencement of patient enrollment for the Phase I clinical trial to start during the end of the third or beginning of the fourth quarter of 2009.
 The primary objective of the Phase I clinical trial, as in any Phase I clinical trial, is the safety of the drug for treatment of human patients.
 An additional key objective of the trial is to assess that the effectiveness of the delivery technology.